Davit-G/Creative-Git-Workflows/README.md

 # Non Code Projects, tracked with git

-We could also potentially reuse the same proposal but consider projects which don't have code architecture, created by tools which export to standard data formats such as XML / JSON / etc. In this case, a custom merge strategy would need to be developed per-application which allows someone to combine two different pieces of work together in a desired way in order to resolve a merge conflict.
+We could also potentially reuse the same proposal but consider projects which don't have code architecture, created by artistic programs and tools which export to standard data formats such as XML / JSON / etc. In this case, a custom merge strategy would need to be developed per-application which allows someone to combine two different pieces of work together in a desired way in order to resolve a merge conflict.

+Obviously programs with proprietary formats would need extra work to deserialise project information (which would be invalidated on major applications versions) before it is committed.

 For example, imagine we're using a visual editor that spits out project data in XML, and two different branches have changes to an item in the XML that significantly changes the look of a big UI element.
 Do we want to add both elements together in the same project and let the user decide on how these individual elements are combined in the visual editor, leading to a uniquely merged output?
 A process that synthesizes ideas better than automatic merge conflict handling ever will?